wagtail/wagtail-vector-index/docs/architecture.md

 # Architecture

-This page describes the low-level architecture of `wagtail-vector-index`.
+This page describes the low-level architecture of Wagtail Vector Index.
 It is intended for those who wish to contribute to the package, or to customise it's behaviour at the lowest levels.

 The APIs described here should not be considered 'public' or final unless they are documented elsewhere.